Fighting Mad (1976 film)

-Fighting Mad is a 1976 American action film directed by Jonathan Demme, about an Arkansas farmer played by Peter Fonda who uses Guerrilla tactics against corrupt land developers attempting to evict his family and his neighbors in order to stripmine their land.
+Fighting Mad is a 1976 American Southern Gothic vigilante thriller film written and directed by Jonathan Demme, produced by Roger Corman (who also wrote the story).
+It stars Peter Fonda as an Arkansas farmer who uses guerrilla tactics against corrupt land developers attempting to evict his family and his neighbors in order to stripmine their land.
+The cast also features Lynn Lowry, John Doucette, Philip Carey, Noble Willingham and Scott Glenn.

 Plot

-An evil corporation tries to pressure a bunch of Arkansas farmers and ranchers to sell their land so they can strip-mine it for coal.
+A corporation tries to pressure a bunch of Arkansas farmers and ranchers to sell their land so they can strip-mine it for coal.
 The fiercely proud and stubborn Hunter family refuse to give in.
 This leads to a bitter conflict that results in several casualties.
 Eventually the take-charge no-nonsense Tom Hunter exacts a harsh revenge on the villains with the help of his bow and arrow.